Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 If you visit a building with a door buzzer system, you’ll usually find the device right by the front door.
 In most cases, you must find the name or unit number of the person you are visiting and press the corresponding call button.
 You may or may not hear a buzzing sound, but the resident will hear one in their unit.

-If the resident speaks to you and the buzzer system has two-way audio, you can reply to them by simply speaking or holding a talk button if needed.
+If the resident speaks to you and the buzzer system has two-way audio, you can reply by simply speaking or pressing a talk button if needed.
 You’ll know when the tenant has unlocked the door for you because you’ll hear a buzzing sound in your apartment.
 Open the door quickly because it will only remain unlocked temporarily.

 Using a buzzer system as a tenant